 Jessica Dheere, Co-Director

-Mohamad is an advocacy and policy director at Social Media Exchange (SMEX).
-He has initiated and contributed to several successful online campaigns, such as #stopthislaw and Protec
+Mohamad is the advocacy and policy director at SMEX.
+He has initiated and contributed to several successful online campaigns, such as #StopThisLaw and Protec

-Jad is a multimedia manager at SMEX.
-He holds a B.S. in computer programming from the Arab Open University in Beirut and is an aspiring game developer.
-He plays electric guitar and video games.
-His favorite franchises include Uncharted, Grand Theft Auto, and Assassin’s Creed.
-You can follow @jadshokor7x on Twitter.
+Jad is the multimedia manager at SMEX.
+He holds a BSc in information technology from the Arab Open University in Beirut and is an aspiring game developer.
+He plays guitar and video games.
+Check out his channel at youtube.com/jadshokor.